Water Saver Technologies is an Eco-Friendly Company Water Saving Products and Green Building Products A Gray Water System for Recycling Sink Water

 1. What Happens if There is Too Much Water Going Down the Bathroom Sink?

 A. The 5.5 gallon vanity tank collects the reused water that goes down the bathroom sink and holds it until it is needed to fill the toilet tank.
-If more than 5.5 gallons of water collects in the vanity tank then the excess reused water exits through the normal drain line.
+If more than 5.5 gallons of water collects in the vanity tank then the excess reused water is automatically pumped to the toilet for discharge down the drain.

 2. What Happens if There is Too Little Water Going Down the Bathroom Sink?

 A. When the toilet is flushed, a 12 volt submersible pump inside the vanity tank is turned on.
 Any reused water in the vanity tank is pumped to the toilet to be used for flushing.
-When the vanity tank is empty, the normal flesh water valve is opened and the toilet fill cycle is completed with fresh water.
-The system always uses the vanity tank’s reused water first then supplements it with fresh water.
+When the vanity tank is empty, the normal fresh water valve continues to pump and the toilet fill cycle is completed with fresh water.
+The system always uses the vanity tank's reused water as its primary source then supplements it with fresh water.

 3. What amount of fresh water and savings can I expect by using the AQUS® system?